NixOS/nixpkgs/nixos/doc/manual/development/unit-handling.section.md

   - The rest of the units (mostly `.service` units) are then **reload**ed if `X-ReloadIfChanged` in the `[Service]` section is set to `true` (exposed via [systemd.services.\<name\>.reloadIfChanged](#opt-systemd.services)).
+    A little exception is done for units that were deactivated in the meantime, for example because they require a unit that got stopped before.
+These are **start**ed instead of reloaded.

   - If the reload flag is not set, some more flags decide if the unit is skipped.
 These flags are `X-RestartIfChanged` in the `[Service]` section